p2p-org/nucypher-monitoring/README.md

 ## Installation

 1. Install docker and docker-compose if you didn't it before.
-Don't forget execute it from `root` user.
+It needs root privileges to run (so, run it using `sudo` or under root user).

     ```shell
     curl -fsSL https://get.docker.com -o- | sh